 - 6.12.1 The stream on the North-west site boundary was considered to provide potentially suitable habitat for use by this species.
-Banks were often of sufficient depth that they could burrow into them and some rush and sedge vegetation was present in adjacent land to provide potential forage. - 6.12.2 Searches of the stream on the North-west boundary were undertaken.
-Surveyors waded upstream searching emergent features and banks for evidence of use by water vole such as feeding piles, latrines or burrows.
-No such evidence as recorded during either survey. - 6.12.3 The stream on the North-east boundary was seen to be much shallower, with more steadily sloping banks considered to be less suitable for this species to form burrows.
-Detailed searches of this stream could not be undertaken due to it being outside the site boundary and covered by very dense vegetation.
-Searches of the riparian vegetation did not show any feeding remains, latrines or runs which may have indicated use by water vole. - 6.12.4 Precautionary mitigation would be appropriate in order to maintain potential for this species to utilise the streams adjacent to the site.
+Banks were often of sufficient depth that they could burrow into them and some rush and sedge vegetation was present in adjacent land to provide potential forage. - 6.12.2 Searches of the stream on the North-west boundary were undertaken in 2017 c.200m upstream in 2019.
+During these searches, surveyors waded upstream searching emergent features and banks for evidence of use by water vole such as feeding piles, latrines or burrows.
+No such evidence as recorded during either survey. - 6.12.3 This stream was also searched in 2020 but due to the high water levels could not be waded through.
+No evidence of use by water vole was recorded though the area visible was reduced. - 6.12.4 The stream on the South West boundary was seen to be much shallower, without suitable banks and lacking vegetation suitable for this species to forage on. - 6.12.5 Precautionary mitigation would be appropriate in order to maintain potential for this species to utilise the streams adjacent to the site.